edibotopic/edibotopic-website/content/notes/productive-difference.md

 Each of these quantities — temperature, density, pressure — are _intensive_, meaning that their magnitude is independent of their size.

-The concept of such _gradients of intensity_ was used by the philosopher Manuel DeLanda in his [Intensive Science and Virtual Philosophy](https://www.bloomsbury.com/us/intensive-science-and-virtual-philosophy-9781780935935/), a book in the philosophy of science influenced by the ontological thought of Deleuze and Spinoza.
+The idea that these _gradients of intensity_ play an important role in shaping reality was used by the philosopher Manuel DeLanda in his [Intensive Science and Virtual Philosophy](https://www.bloomsbury.com/us/intensive-science-and-virtual-philosophy-9781780935935/), a book in the philosophy of science heavily influenced by Deleuze and Spinoza.